TaniaRizwan/FSOpen/Module1/1_NewNoteDiagram.md

     participant browser
     participant server

-    Note: The user submits the form with text for a new note.
+    Note right of browser: The user submits the form with text for a new note.

     browser->>server: POST https://fullstack-exampleapp.herokuapp.com/new_note
     activate server